ramortegui/talks/fpyyc/intro_elixir.md

   6.  |>
       Pass the result of an expression
       as the first argument
-# Processing Collections
-  - Enum

-# Comprehensions
-  - A way to interate over an enumerable.

-# Control flow
-  - if, else
-  - cond

 # Functions

   *  Anonymous functions
     - (& notation)
     - Closures